-If you are, well, in the mood to hear a couple of supremely blest local musicians, mosey over to Greenwood Cemetery about sunset and park your ears under the big live oak tree in the roundabout, where Captain Charles Turner buried his gold.
+If you are, well, in the mood to hear a couple of supremely blest local musicians, mosey over to Greenwood Cemetery about sunset and park your ears under the big live oak tree in the roundabout, where Captain Charles Turner buried his gold before the Civil War.
 Maybe, just maybe, if the wind is right and the ectoplasmic channels are open, you will hear the music of these two neighbors-in-eternity:

 As a child Gordon Lee Beneke lived on Allen Avenue on the East Side.
 His father, Frank, was a Star-Telegram pressman.